turingschool/standards/Readme.md

 ## Considerations going forward:

+* Nesting of tags so we can drill down
 * Validating tags (have to explicitly add a tag?)
 * Can they cross reference each other?
 * Edit a specific standard (I prob want an id)